-You can read all about my favorite vegetarian-friendly food spots in Valencia in this blog post.
-Or continue to read what you can see and do in Valencia.
-All my top sights and activities in Valencia on one page!
+Continue to read what you can see and do in Valencia.
+You’ll find all my top sights and activities in Valencia on this page!

 The part of Valencia with the most attractions is the Old City.
 It’s the area North of the train station and South of the dried river bed.
 Try to book your accommodation in this area and you’ll be very centrally located with almost everything in walking distance.

 In this area you’ll find the big Valencia Cathedral and the Basilic with the beautiful painting on the ceiling of the dome.
 In the streets surrounding the Cathedral you’ll find street musicians and living statues.
 Can you spot the lady in this picture?

 On the Northern border of the old city you’ll find Porta de Serrans (pictured) and on the Western side you’ll find Torres de Quart.
 Two Gothic-style towers that are part of the old city walls.
 They’re free to enter and you’ll have great views over the city.
 Below you’ll see a picture of tapas restaurant La Maruja that I took from Porta de Serrans.

 Speaking of towers, every day from 11 to 1pm you can visit the Clock Tower of the Esglesia de Santa Caterina (close to the Valencia Cathedral).
 Walk up the spiral staircase and enjoy the view.

 You can see Placa Redona, the partly covered round market square from above!